 The Story of Library Hall

-Bayard L. Miller is the Associate Director of Digital Initiatives & Technology at the American Philosophical Society.
-He has worked...
+Bayard L. Miller serves as the Associate Director of Digital Initiatives & Technology at the American Philosophical Society, where he...

 I must admit, having worked in the shadow of Independence Hall for close to seven years, I have somehow become immune to the luster of my historic surroundings.
 Afterall, passing through Independence Park is just another part of my daily commute.
 And while I certainly understand the historical significance of the beautiful old building, and, of course, I appreciate its presence amid our modern landscape, as a lifelong Philadelphian, Independence Hall remains symbolic to me as the place where, as a kid, I goofed off on field trips.